daizutabi/ivory/docs/tutorial/instance.md

 np.unique(data.fold)  # 5-fold for train and 1-fold for test.
 ```

-For writing a dictionary easily, we use [PyYAML library](https://pyyaml.org/wiki/PyYAMLDocumentation).
+For writing a dictionary easily, we use [PyYAML library](https://pyyaml.org/wiki/PyYAMLDocumentation) in this tutorial.

 ```python
 import yaml